Sundhar55/flashcards/readme.md

 Install npm and node js using the command line Insall the below npm packages by using the commands specified here below: React-router bootstrap react-bootstrap react-icons react-redux react-redux-loading react-router-dom react-scripts react-strap react-tabs reactstrap redux redux-thunk

+Dependencies can be added like the example given below using the $npm install command

 $ npm install --save react-router-dom

 can install other dependencies using the above as a sample.